AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - Modify the file to trim out the actions (example is shown below in the code sample)
 - Use the action in your payload

-**Convert an existing Action (.atn) file into ActionJson**
+**Convert an existing Action (.atn) file into actionJSON**

-- We have an API that let you pass an .atn file and get an ActionJson.
-This is the Simplest and easiest way to get an ActionJson.
+- We have an API that let you pass an .atn file and get an actionJSON.
+This is the Simplest and easiest way to get an actionJSON.
 You can find the api documentation guide [here](../api/#operation/actionJsonCreate)

-**Convert an existing Action (.atn) file into ActionJson using Photoshop**
+**Convert an existing Action (.atn) file into actionJSON using Photoshop**

 - Open Photoshop
 - Click on "Open action panel”
 - Select “Load action”
-- Choose the action you would like to convert to Action JSON
+- Choose the action you would like to convert to actionJSON
 - Click on copy as Javascript
 - Paste it in any text editor
 - Modify the file to trim out the actions obj blocks (example is shown below in the code sample)